ShichaoJin/VCNN/README.md

+Step 2: Run the 002_test_vcnn.py  to finish accuracy assessment in testing dataset.

 ## The code will be updated into the latest version in the further.
 If you have any questions, please post it in the ISSUEs.